pokgak/pokgak.github.io/content/articles/eliminating-cross-az-traffic-cost.md

 In this article I will use the above diagram as our example network flow.
 Our example scenario will use the AWS Network Load Balancer (NLB) as the load balancer (LB), then routes the traffic to the ingress-nginx pods running inside our cluster.
 Finally, ingress-controller pods will route the traffic to the backend services serving the API.

 The top and bottom part of the diagram will show how the traffic flow will be between AZs.
-Once we implemented the steps I will be describing below, you should be able to elimate the cross-AZ traffic in our network.
+Once we implemented the steps I will be describing below, you should be able to eliminate the cross-AZ traffic in our network.

 ## Incoming traffic to Load Balancer Nodes